HighPoint/titan-client-viewer/README.md

 This repo, however, has not been tested in Amplify.

-* Annotations
+## Annotations

-a) Needs ML output to create annotation JSON.
+* Needs ML output to create annotation JSON.
 The annotation needs bounding boxes (bbox).
 The ML output (that I saw) has refs to the Textract blocks, so this needs to be tied together (server-side).

-b) https://github.com/wojtekmaj/react-pdf repo has the css for the pdf.js annotation layer.
+* https://github.com/wojtekmaj/react-pdf repo has the css for the pdf.js annotation layer.

 import 'react-pdf/dist/esm/Page/AnnotationLayer.css';